-Budgeting is key to all the above decisions.
-Putting yourself under financial pressure is not necessary when the objective is giving your child and family a day to remember.
+Budgeting is key to all the above decisions, and this list doesn’t take into account the Communion dress/outfit, shoes, hair, etc. Putting yourself under financial pressure is not necessary when the objective is giving your child and family a day to remember.

 You May Also Enjoy 30 Reasons to Know You’re the Mum to a First Communion Child

-Once you have a guest list and know how many people you’re catering for, you can start to think about the food.
+Once you have a guest list and know how many people you are catering for, you can start to think about the food.
 If you are getting caterers or buying in the food, ask friends for recommendations and book early, so you can relax and enjoy the day.

-Communion tableware, including plates, cups and cutlery save on washing up, or you could look to hire crockery and glassware from a catering supplier.
+Themed Communion tableware, including plates, cups and cutlery can be bought from party supply stores.
+Or, you could look to hire crockery and glassware (as well as tables and chairs, if needed) from a catering supplier.

-Balloons and banners are the easiest option for Communion party decorations.
+Balloons and banners are usually the easiest option for Communion party decorations.